godotengine/godot-docs/classes/class_gltfskeleton.rst

 |void| **set_godot_bone_node**\ (\ godot_bone_node\: :ref:`Dictionary<class_Dictionary>`\ ) :ref:`🔗<class_GLTFSkeleton_method_set_godot_bone_node>`

 Sets a :ref:`Dictionary<class_Dictionary>` that maps skeleton bone indices to the indices of glTF nodes.
 This property is unused during import, and only set during export.
-In a glTF file, a bone is a node, so Godot converts skeleton bones to glTF nodes.
+In a glTF file, a bone is a node, so Redot converts skeleton bones to glTF nodes.

 .. rst-class:: classref-item-separator